djdrysdale/digital-garden/posts/what-gets-measured-gets-manipulated.md

 date: "2017-05-02"
 categories:
   - "measurement"
-description: Or, what baseball can teach us about KPI-driven development.
+description: "Or, what baseball can teach us about KPI-driven development."
 ---